LEAGUE-Level6/DiscordBot_v2/README.md

 ## Documentation

-- Information on getting started can be found at [level6.jointheleague.org](https://level6.jointheleague.org)
+- Information on getting started and deploying to AWS can be found at [level6.jointheleague.org](https://level6.jointheleague.org)

 ## Using Codespaces

 This repository has been set up to work with GitHub codespaces!
-Codespaces allow you to develop with a GirHub repository directly in your browser without having to set up a local environment.
+Codespaces allows you to develop with a GitHub repository directly in your browser without having to set up a local environment, and you can connect your bot to Discord without deploying it to AWS.

 Here are the basic steps needed to open this repository in a codespace:

 <sub>(These instructions are current as of 2024-06-23)</sub>

 1) Before you open your codespace, in order to run your Discord bot, you need to provide a token.
-If you weredeveloping locally this would usually be done with an environment variable.
+If you were developing locally this would usually be done with an environment variable.
 The most secure way to do this with a GitHub codespace is to use a GitHub secret.